miek/inspectrum/README.md

 If an unknown file extension is loaded, inspectrum will default to `*.cf32`.

+Note: 64-bit samples will be truncated to 32-bit before processing, as inspectrum only supports 32-bit internally.

 ## Features
  * Large (100GB+) file support
  * Spectrogram with zoom/pan